 Actuarial Standard of Practice No. 35 (ASOP No. 35) provides guidance with respect to mortality improvement before and after the measurement date.
 After the 2014 experience study, the Plan adopted generational mortality tables to account for future mortality improvements.
-The assumptions used in the January 1, 2015 Valuation were also used in the January 1, 2016 Valuation.
+The assumptions used in the January 1, 2015 Valuation continued to be used in the January 1, 2017 Valuation.
 The Plan used the RP2000 Blue Collar and Disabled Tables base year 2000 fully generational based on Scale BB.
-The plan did not experience any significant gain or loss with regards to retiree mortality experience during 2015.
-Aon Hewitt has not performed an independent analysis of the mortality improvement.
+The plan did not experience any significant gain or loss with regards to retiree mortality experience during 2016.
+Aon has not performed an independent analysis of the mortality improvement.

-The Plan's new mortality assumption was chosen before the final RP-2014 and MP-2014 reports were issued by the Society of Actuaries (SOA).
+The Plan's mortality assumption was chosen before the final RP-2014 and MP-2014 reports were issued by the Society of Actuaries (SOA).
 The 2014 SOA report stated that it is not inappropriate for actuaries to consider one or more of the RP-2014 tables for public plan use.
-The SOA has since released two updates to MP-2014 called MP-2015 and MP-2016, and has further indicated their intention to provide annual updates to their mortality model.
+The SOA has since released three updates to MP-2014 called MP-2015, MP-2016, and MP-2017, and has further indicated their intention to provide annual updates to their mortality model.
 Consistent with the RP-2000 tables, the new RP-2014 tables are prepared on a benefits-weighted basis, and experience studies using these tables (either RP-2000 or RP-2014) should generally also be performed on a benefits-weighted basis, rather than a headcount-weighted basis.
 Due to significant changes in mortality rates that were found in the SOA's recent studies and released in their recent reports, we recommend that a new mortality analysis be conducted for this Plan, on a benefits-weighted basis, in time to reflect the results in the assumptions that are adopted and used for next year's actuarial valuation.
+The Society of Actuaries is currently conducting a review of public sector mortality experience and is expected to release a new table in the fall of next year.
+The Plan should factor in the results of this study as soon as they are available.